 The Coffey House B&B includes four guest rooms.
-There is one beautiful appointed and spacious luxury suite, in addition to three charming traditional bedrooms.
+There is one beautifully appointed and spacious luxury suite, in addition to three charming traditional bedrooms.
 All of the rooms have full private baths.
 The luxury suite’s bathroom has an oversized soaking tub, vanity, and a glass enclosed shower.
 One of the traditional bedrooms is located on the main level of the home.

 All guest rooms are furnished with antique wrought iron queen size beds, high quality plush comforters and linens, and bathrobes.
 Central air and heating are throughout the home.

 A sample of amenities include their living room where you will find a selection of board games, books, and a cozy fireplace.
 The recreation area in the finished basement includes a pool table, and a large flat screen television with a cable and a full DVD library.
 There is a small kitchen area with a stocked fridge full of beverages, as well as a Keurig coffee maker and microwave.